Radiotherapy uses high energy x-rays to destroy cancer cells.

 You need to wear clothes that you can easily take off from your neck and chest.
 You also need to take off any jewellery from that area.

 Facial hair, long hair or dreadlocks can make it difficult to mould the mask.
-The radiotherapy staff will tell you if you need to shave or to tie your hair back.
+Your radiotherapy team will tell you if you need to shave or tie your hair back.

 Making the mask

 The technician uses a special kind of plastic that they heat in warm water.
 This makes it soft and pliable.
 They put the plastic on to your face so that it moulds exactly.
 It feels a little like a warm flannel and is a mesh with holes in so you can breathe.